Fluent Commerce Logo

 No alt provided

-Each Ruleset displays a Name, the Statuses for which the Ruleset applies, and a Trigger Description.
-In the above example, the Ruleset name is Create, and the current status is Created.
+Each displays a Name, the Statuses for which the applies, and a Description.
+In the above example, the name is Create, and the current status is Created.

-The Ruleset Name is required as part of the Event that would Trigger the Ruleset to run.
+The Name is required as part of the that would the to run.

-Clicking on a Ruleset Name brings up the Ruleset details on a slide-out panel from the right-hand side of the screen.
+Clicking on a Name brings up the details on a slide-out panel from the right-hand side of the screen.

 No alt provided